Mini Productions and Mint Pictures present the Oscar qualifying and BAFTA long-listed drama, Edith.

 In his directorial debut, Christian Cooke continues to emerge as one of Hollywood’s most engaging and sought after talents with his acting career showcasing roles in Cemetery Junction, Hello Carter, The Art of More and Romeo & Juliet.
 Executively produced by Mat Whitecross and Fiona Neilson from Mint Pictures, whose credits boast the fantastic 24 Hour Party People and Spike Island.

-Set with the backdrop of the stunning Northumberland countryside, this high concept short film was shot early 2016 and starred BAFTA winner Peter Mullan (Trainspotting, War Horse, Tyrannosaur) in the role of the haunted Jake, with Michelle Fairley (Game of Thrones, Harry Potter, Suits) as his Shelia.
+Set with the backdrop of the stunning Northumberland countryside, this high concept, award winning short film was shot early 2016 and starred BAFTA winner Peter Mullan (Trainspotting, War Horse, Tyrannosaur) in the role of the haunted Jake, with Michelle Fairley (Game of Thrones, Harry Potter, Suits) as his Shelia.
 Supporting cast includes Elliott Tittensor (Shameless) and Sia Bennett (Mr Selfridge).

 Edith hit the festival circuit in late 2016 and had it’s world premiere at BAFTA qualifying Cambridge Film Festival in October.
 It’s next screening is at Aesthetica Short Film Festival in early November and London Short Film Festival in January 2017.